How To Grow Lettuce Indoors

 Even in the winter.

-Things to keep in mind is that the temperature and light available with change with the seasons.
+Keep in mind that the temperature and available light change with the seasons.
 More warmth and light will increase production.

 Want to Grow Lettuce Indoors?